 In this regard, Julie W. Iovine from the Wall Street Journal writes:

 Restraint is not usually Mr. Calatrava’s style.
 But applied to the whole Hub, it would have made for a stronger, more lasting statement about New York’s resilience than the inflated spectacle offered now, a constant reminder of a time when all we wanted was something off the charts.

-The controversial building replaces the original PATH rail system that was destroyed on 11 September 2001.
+The controversial building of world trade center transportation hub replaces the original PATH rail system that was destroyed on 11 September 2001.
 The Oculus, which is also the main concourse, resembles a winged dove creating two canopies with its wings.
 A network of pathways underneath it connects to rail and subway lines.
 While the exterior work is finished, some work on the interior remains incomplete.
 Inside the construction, a slice of sky can be shown each year on 11 September with the help of an operable ceiling.
 Light turns into an active element and as the architect points out, gives dignity and beauty to the building’s lower levels and pedestrian walkways.

 The passion of the critics can be soothed soon, time is known to challenge perspectives and as Paul Goldenberg writes for the Vanity Fair:

 The Grand Promenade is now one of New York’s most revered interior spaces, however, proving once again that yesterday’s vulgarity can become today’s landmark.

 For Johnson, the questionable excess came in the form of lots of glitter and glitz.
 For Calatrava, it is in the oceans of white Italian marble, not just covering the main space of the Oculus but also all of the long connecting corridors that lead to the train platforms, to the neighboring buildings in the World Trade Center complex, and even to the tunnel under West Street to the Brookfield Place complex.